jzhangc/git_tf2_experiments/README.md

 ## UPDATE (July.2021)

-Apple has now implmented metal TF2.5 plugin for GPU acceleration.
+Apple has now implemented metal TF2.5 plugin for GPU acceleration.
 See [here](https://developer.apple.com/metal/tensorflow-plugin/) for details.

 NOTE: The following contains steps to install on Intel Mac running macOS 11.